 The protocol specification follows the functional requirements of the business processes described in the IDSA Rulebook based on mutually agreed industry requirements.
-To fulfill our mission to build standards for data sovereignty one of the IDSA's goals is to make the Data Space Protocol (DSP) an ISO Standard.
+To fulfill our mission to build standards for data sovereignty one of the IDSA's goals is to make the Dataspace Protocol (DSP) an ISO standard.

-IDSA just released the stable version 2024-1 of the Dataspace Protocol.
-The Dataspace Protocol specifications will be associated with a Technology Compliance Kit (TCK), which will serve as an automated test suite for developers to ensure compliance with the Dataspace Protocol.
-This framework is set to become the foundation for testing procedures and will be integrated into the IDS Certification process.
-This integration is set to take place within the Eclipse Data Space Working Group (EDWG).
+IDSA has released in the beginning of 2024 the stable version 2024-1 of the Dataspace Protocol.
+The Dataspace Protocol specifications will be associated with a Technology Compliance Kit (TCK), which will serve as an automated test suite for developers to ensure compliance with with this protocol.
+This framework is set to become the foundation for testing procedures and will be integrated into the IDS Certification scheme.
+This integration is set to take place within the Eclipse Dataspace Working Group (EDWG).